nigredo-tori/classy/readme.md

 ```
 ## Documentation

+Module documentation is located [here](https://nigredo-tori.github.io/classy/head/classy.html).

-Upcoming.
-For the moment please refer to [example](example.nim) for more in-depth explanation.
+Also refer to [example](example.nim) for a quick tutorial.

 ## Testing